 G.A.
 Leonards Lecture and PGS Workshop

 The Purdue Geotechnical Society is pleased to announce the 16th edition of the Purdue Geotechnical Workshop and 16th G.A.
-Leonards Lecture that will take place on Friday, April 27, 2018 on the Purdue campus in West Lafayette, Indiana.
+Leonards Lecture that will take place at 5:00pm on Friday, April 27, 2018 at the Hiler Theater located in the Wilmeth Active Learning Center on the Purdue campus in West Lafayette, Indiana.
 The lecture has been given each year since 2003 in honor of Professor G.A.
 Leonards, a Purdue faculty member from 1946 to the mid-1990s and a great of the geotechnical engineering profession.
 The 2018 PGS workshop is entitled "Urban Geotechnics," a theme inspired by the topic of the lecture.
 The 16th G.A.
 Leonards Lecture, "Protecting Sensitive Structures from Tunneling in Urban Environments," will be delivered by Professor Eduardo Alonso of the the Universidad Politécnica de Cataluña, Spain.
 The lecture is free and open to the public.
 The PGS is thrilled that Prof. Alonso has agreed to present the Leonards Lecture and share with us his unique expertise.

 The Leonards Lecture was established in 2003 in honor of Professor Gerald A. Leonards, one of the giants of the geotechnical engineering profession.

 Professor Gerald A. Leonards was born on April, 29, 1921 in Montreal, Quebec, Canada.
 He obtained his BSCE at McGill University in 1943 and received both MSCE and PhD from Purdue in 1948 and 1952, respectively.
 He was a faculty member at Purdue from 1952 to 1991, when he was named Professor Emeritus.